-Seattle employees to receive new Paid Sick and Safe Time benefit
+Paid Sick and Safe Time benefit for Seattle employees

 As of September 1, 2012, employees in the City of Seattle accrue paid sick and paid safe time (PSST) for use when an employee or family member needs to take time off from work due to illness or a critical safety issue.
 The ordinance applies to all employers with more than four full-time equivalent employees.
 All employees are eligible for the new benefit, including full time, part-time and temporary workers.